 You asked for me to share my wash-&-go process and now that I've got it down, here you go.
-Keep in mind that this process works for my cross between my 3B and 3C type curls and may not work for tighter coils as a wash and go.
-But steps 1 through to 4 can work for everybody who wants to reduce breakage and split ends.
+Keep in mind that this process works for my 3C type curls and may not work for super tight or kinky curls as a wash and go.
+But steps 1 through to 4 can work for everybody who want to reduce breakage and split ends.

 Here's what you'll needWide Tooth Comb

 Here's my wash & go processI start my wash-and-go process in the shower.
 Doing this leaves me with smooth hair ready for styling.

 To do a good wash-&-go, you'll have to factor in time for your hair to dry naturally.
 When you're working with natural hair, wash and go doesn't necessarily mean you wash your hair and go out the door.
 I always factor in time for finishing touches for my hair style.

 - I shampoo my hair once a week.
 For the rest of the week, I give it a good rinse with conditioner.
 Whether I'm using shampoo or conditioner, I give my scalp a good massage, and work it through to my ends.
 Then I repeat this step to let the product really do it's work.

 - I usually leave the conditioner in for 3-5 minutes, sometimes longer if I'm having a long shower.

 - I gently comb it through with a wide-toothed comb and sometimes my fingers when I'm rinsing out the conditioner.
 If you're using the right product, it will be slick enough for the comb (or your fingers) to slide right through with little effort.
 After rinsing out the conditioner.
 I gently wring out the excess water.